 If you’re interested in working while attending school and believe that you qualify for work-study, take these steps:

-- Fill out the FAFSA.
-Only students who fill out the FAFSA will qualify for work-study.
+- Fill out the FAFSA: Only students who fill out the FAFSA will qualify for work-study.
 Because work-study jobs are in high demand, it pays to complete and submit the FAFSA as soon as possible.
 The FAFSA opens yearly on Oct.
 1 for the following school year.
-For instance, the FAFSA for the 2021-22 school year opened on Oct.
-1, 2020.
+For instance, the FAFSA for the 2022-23 school year opened on Oct.
+1, 2021.
+Submission deadlines can vary by state.

-- Receive your award letter.
-After you’re accepted to college, you’ll receive a financial award letter showing if you’re eligible for work-study.
+- Receive your award letter: After you’re accepted to college, you’ll receive a financial aid award letter showing if you’re eligible for work-study.
 These letters are usually sent out in the spring.
 The letter will state the maximum amount of work-study compensation you can receive.

 FAQ about college work-study